 But there's one thing for which all brides can breathe a big sigh of relief: the up-and-down feelings and waves of both positive and negative emotions are nothing to be concerned about.
 "These roller coaster feelings are completely normal," says Doares.
 "Weddings, no matter the size, are important both practically and for their deeper meaning.
 Getting married is a milestone and therefore generates a lot of mixed emotions.
 Major change can be scary, even when it's something you want."

 For example, Doares points out, a shy bride could feel gloriously happy about tying the knot until she thinks about being the center of attention during the ceremony.
 "There may also be some tension or dread around the mix of people who will be present," she says.
-"This is especially true if some of the invited guests are have-to-be-invited guests as opposed to people the bride and groom really want there."
+"This is especially true if some of the invited guests are have-to-be-invited guests as opposed to people the newlyweds really want there."

 You're high thinking of dancing to your DJ's spin and down when your mind wanders to your future father-in-law's toast—and it's easy to think something is wrong in those low moments devoid of excitement.
 "We automatically think that there should only be positive emotions when we're taking what we believe is a positive action," Doares explains.
 But, "when you're caught on the roller coaster of feelings, it's important to keep in mind that the feeling is just that—a feeling.
 It represents a particular moment in time."